 We encourage you to explore the many resources for youth leaders on our website, including:

 - Resources on Youth Networks and Advocacy

 - Strategic Sharing

 - Sample Stories, Artwork, and More from Young People

 - We Can Help With Youth Advocacy and Networks

-If you would like to start a youth support or advocacy network or would like to discuss your current network’s needs and how we can help, please send an email to email@example.com or call us at 651-644-3036, or submit a request for technical assistance.
+If you would like to start a youth support or advocacy network or would like to discuss your current network’s needs and how we can help, please send an email to firstname.lastname@example.org, or call us at 651-644-3036, or submit a request for technical assistance.